SOUTH BEND, Ind. – NHL star Patrick Kane spoke publicly Thursday for the first time since a rape allegation was made against him.

 Erie County District Attorney Frank A. Sedita III postponed the start of the grand jury review and declined to comment on the Kane matter.

-“Grand jury proceedings are secret, and as I have said on many occasions, I neither confirm nor deny or even comment upon the existence or nonexistence of an investigation until such time as someone is charged with a crime,” Sedita said.
+“Grand jury proceedings are secret, and as I have said on many occasions, I neither confirm nor deny or even comment upon the existence or nonexistence of an investigation until such time as someone is charged with a crime,” Sedita said last week.

 Kane’s attorney, Paul J. Cambria Jr., and the alleged victim’s attorney, Thomas J. Eoannou, have steadfastly declined to discuss the case.

 No criminal charges have been filed against 26-year-old Kane, a South Buffalo native and one of the biggest stars in professional hockey.
 He has been accused by the young woman of sexually assaulting her in his lakeside Hamburg mansion after meeting her at Skybar in downtown Buffalo on Aug.
 2. The woman has alleged that Kane overpowered her, raped her and left her with a scratched leg and bite marks on her shoulders.
 The woman went to the hospital and underwent tests from a rape examination kit.